Here's why LSU backup quarterback Myles Brennan is hearing strong praise from Ed Orgeron

 SCOTTSDALE, Ariz. — Myles Brennan has lived through his share of adversity and lived to tell the tale of his circuitous path to Baton Rouge.

-Sullivan, a 6-foot-7, 232-pound receiver who caught a Hail Mary touchdown to end the first half against Southeastern Louisiana, had been experimented at tight end for a short period last season.
+Sullivan, a 6-foot-7, 232-pound receiver who caught a Hail Mary touchdown to end the first half against Southeastern Louisiana on Sept.
+8, had been experimented at tight end for a short period last season.

-LSU has minimal depth at tight end on 2018, losing Jamal Pettigrew (ACL) and Thaddeus Moss (foot) to season-ending injuries before the season began.
+LSU had minimal depth at tight end in 2018, losing Jamal Pettigrew (ACL) and Thaddeus Moss (foot) to season-ending injuries before the season began.

 Both Pettigrew and Moss are back practicing, along with early enrollee T.K.
-McClendon, although Orgeron said Pettigrew will be withheld from most of the contact drills this spring.
+McClendon, although Orgeron said Pettigrew will be withheld from most contact drills this spring.

-After taking an off day Friday, the Tigers will resume spring practice at 11:30 a.m.
+After taking an off day Friday, the Tigers resume spring practice at 11:30 a.m.
 Saturday.

 “Our guys have been working endless hours on offense to get this thing done,” Orgeron said.
 “They were prepared today."